‘Saturday Night Fever’ fans boogie in Bay Ridge

 The iconic movie, filmed in Brooklyn and released Dec.
 16, 1977, starred John Travolta as Tony Manero, who spent his weekends dancing at a Bay Ridge disco.

-On Wednesday, the sight of the club once known as the 2001 Odyssey disco (famous for its multicolored light up floor, which closed years ago), reopened to funky tunes, flared costumes and a celebration of all things 70s.
+On Wednesday, the sight of the club once known as the 2001 Odyssey disco (famous for its multicolored light up floor), reopened to funky tunes, flared costumes and a celebration of all things 70s.

 “It’s a once-in-a-lifetime thing to have this night brought back for us, it’s a dream come true,” said Dyker Heights resident Michael Harkins, 48, who donned his 6-inch red platform shoes and full costume.
 “This club was the place to be on a Saturday night.